bl4ckj4c/WebSurvey/README.md

 - ...

 ## Main React Components

+- `Question` (in `Question.js`): single question components, it handles both closed-answer and open-ended questions (the type can be chosen with the props `type)

 - `ListOfSomething` (in `List.js`): component purpose and main functionality
 - `GreatButton` (in `GreatButton.js`): component purpose and main functionality